Blackberry yoghurt chia parfait in a jar

 – Blackberry chia yogurt

-– Plain chia yoghurt
+– Plain chia yogurt

 Top with fresh berries and a sprinkle of pumpkin seeds or coconut.